2672784549/Seems/README.md

 # Seems
-An simple management system of software engineering exam
+An Cross-platform mini system for scheduling software engineering exam